strikles/atac-data/messages/email/neurorights_en.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/musicians/musicians.gif"></p>

 The CM-93 group and criminal associates are responsible for turning my father into a cripple in a tantrum of preying upon ignorance and confusion whilst drawing synthetic states of psychosis and articulating my tongue to coerce psychiatric care that lasts since 1993.
-They go as far as simulating Van Gogh syndrome by throwing a ball at a wall and replicating the momentum transfer upon impact, by abusing bio-photonics to deliver the noxious payloads to the head of their victims, to simulate Van Gogh syndrome.
+They go as far as simulating **Van Gogh syndrome** by throwing a ball at a wall and replicating the momentum transfer upon impact, by abusing bio-photonics to deliver the noxious payloads to the head of their victims.

 This is combined with other phenomena in order to get me to talk to myself such as **NFCC** and **echolalia** and other methodologies that could be used in the field of **silent speech interfaces** to address speech impediments.
 Instead it is used to get people to talk to themselves as a humiliation protocol.